isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 import shap
 ```

 Next, we establish the CV scheme for the outer and inner loops and specify the hyperparameters to be tuned.
+For this analysis we will have 5 folds in the outer loop and 3 folds in the inner loop.
 ```
 #Establish CV scheme
 CV = StratifiedKFold(n_splits=5, shuffle=True, random_state=42)